Boxtale/boxtal-connect-woocommerce/.github/CONTRIBUTING.md

 #### Multisite

-You can also transform your running container into a multisite: `./factory/docker/install-multisite.sh`
+You can also transform your running container into a multisite Worpress install: `./factory/docker/install-multisite.sh`

 #### Testing